 Notwithstanding the increasing rate of exposure to detergent in Nigeria, there are no available literatures concerning the evaluation of the genotoxic potential of detergent.
-On the other hand, there are a lot of literatures on the toxicity of detergents in fish [12-15], Yahaya et al. [12] also studied the effect of detergent on the blood of the wistar rat (R. norvegicus).
-The MN induction is a well known biomarker for assessing the toxicity of exposure of organisms to substances [16-20]; it has been used in different animals.
-Some pesticides such as carbamate and dithiocarbamate have been reported to induce MN formation in animals [21, 22].
-In the present study, all the concentrations of detergents significantly (P < 0.001) induced MN compared to the negative control and the frequency of MN induction increased with increase in concentration and duration of exposure.
-However, our result deviated from the findings of Utulu and Bakare [11], who observed a no dose dependent response in rats treated with caffeine.
-The frequency of formation of micronuclei obtained in this study showed that the detergents Omo and Ariel caused some damages to the DNA of R. norvegicus.
+On the other hand, there are a lot of literatures on the toxicity of detergents in fish [7, 8 and 9], also studied the effect of detergent on the blood of the wistar rat (R. norvegicus).

+The MN test has the possibility of detecting substances and has been used in different animals.
+Some pesticides such as carbamate and dithiocarbamate have been reported to induce MN formation in animals [10-12].
+In the present study, all the concentrations of detergent induced significantly (P < 0.001) MN than the negative control and its frequency increased with increase in concentration and duration of exposure.
+This result deviated from the findings of [13], who observed a no dose dependent response in rats treated with caffeine.
+The frequency of formation of micronuclei obtained in this study showed that the detergents Omo and Ariel were able to damage the DNA of R. norvegicus.
 The increase in the frequency of MN in the bone marrow erythrocyte of rat recorded in this study is believed to be as a result of the disruption of the DNA repair process in the rapidly multiplying bone marrow cells by the detergents.

 Nuclear lesions are well established indicators of cytotoxicity.
-Ayllon and Garcia-vazquez [4] and Pachoco and Santos [21] have shown an association between the frequency of such lesions and exposure to genotoxic agents.
-Hose et al. [16] and Bombil et al. [5] reported a higher than normal nuclear lesion (NL) frequencies in fish inhabiting contaminated water or exposed to toxicants in the laboratory.
+Ayllon and Garcia-vazquez [14] and Pachoco and Santos [15], have recorded an association between the frequency of such lesions and exposure to genotoxic agents.
+Four different kinds of nuclear lesions were observed in the bone marrow erythrocyte of R. norvegicus in this study.
+They are: irregular nuclei, heart shaped nuclei, kidney shaped nuclei and lobed nuclei. studies Many other reported similar nuclear malformations.
+Osman et al. [4], observed five different nuclear malformations namely: blebbed nuclei, lobed nuclei, irregular nuclei, heart shaped nuclei and kidney shaped nuclei in Oreochromis niloticus exposed to zoosporic cysts suspension of two pathogenic fungal species.
+Al-sabti [16], Das and Nanda [17], Hose et al. [18] and Bombil et al. [19], also recorded a higher than normal nuclear lesion (NL) frequencies in fish inhabiting contaminated water or exposed to toxicants in the laboratory.

-In this study, the groups exposed to Ariel® and Omo® detergents showed a significant (P < 0.001) increase in NL frequency, which was both concentration and time dependent also.
-This result suggests that the nuclear lesions found in this study are considered indicators of genotoxicity, in addition to the micronuclei formed and should be included to the routine tests for toxicological experiments.
+In this study, the groups exposed to Ariel® as well as those exposed to Omo® detergents showed a significant (P < 0.001) in NL frequency.
+This increase was observed to be both concentration and time dependent also.
+This result suggest that the nuclear lesions found in this study should be considered indicators of genotoxicity, in addition to the micronuclei formed and should be included to the routine tests for toxicological experiments.